jy0205/Pyramid-Flow/README.md

 ### 2. Inference Code

 To use our model, please follow the inference code in `video_generation_demo.ipynb` at [this link](https://github.com/jy0205/Pyramid-Flow/blob/main/video_generation_demo.ipynb).
+We strongly recommend you to try the latest published pyramid-miniflux, which shows great improvement on human structure and motion stability.
+Set the param `model_name` to `pyramid_flux` to use.
 We further simplify it into the following two-step procedure.
 First, load the downloaded model:

 ```python
 import torch